Accountants, former management company to blame for incomplete audits, says charter school's chairwoman - Salisbury Post

 Wallace said there have been no layoffs or operational changes this school year and Essie Mae has the academic and operational support staff needed to continue, employing about 23 people.

-Wallace said the charter has hired an attorney in preparation to appeal a potentially adverse decision.
+Wallace said the charter has hired an attorney in preparation to appeal a potentially adverse decision and will hire a new accountant to complete the audits.

 Wallace said she is certain the school has been on the right track and the leadership has demonstrated as much.
 She said the decision by the Charter School Advisory Board “does not sit well.”